syncfusion-content/asp.netwebforms-docs/aspnet/RangeNavigator/Populate-Data.md

        }

-// Method to get data in json format
+// Method to get data in JSON format

 function GetData() {